ACPO: AI-Enabled Compiler Framework: Abstract

 \section{Abstract}

-The key to performance optimization of a program is to decide correctly when a certain transformation should be applied by a compiler.
-Traditionally, such profitability decisions are made by hand-coded algorithms tuned for a very small number of benchmarks, usually requiring a great deal of effort to be retuned when the benchmark suite changes.
-This is an ideal opportunity to apply machine-learning models to speed up the tuning process; while this realization has been around since the late 90s, only recent advancements in ML enabled a practical application of ML to compilers as an end-to-end framework.
-Even so, seamless integration of ML into the compiler would require constant rebuilding of the compiler when models are updated.

-This paper presents ACPO: \textbf{\underline{A}}I-Enabled \textbf{\underline{C}}ompiler-driven \textbf{\underline{P}}rogram \textbf{\underline{O}}ptimization; a novel framework to provide LLVM with simple and comprehensive tools to benefit from employing ML models for different optimization passes.
-We first showcase the high-level view, class hierarchy, and functionalities of ACPO and subsequently, demonstrate \taco{a couple of use cases of ACPO by ML-enabling the Loop Unroll and Function Inlining passes and describe how ACPO can be leveraged to optimize other passes.
-Experimental results reveal that ACPO model for Loop Unroll is able to gain on average 4\% and 3\%, 5.4\%, 0.2\% compared to LLVM's O3 optimization when deployed on Polybench, Coral-2, CoreMark, and Graph-500, respectively.
-Furthermore, by adding the Inliner model as well, ACPO is able to provide up to 4.5\% and 2.4\% on Polybench and Cbench compared with LLVM's O3 optimization, respectively.}
+The key to the performance optimization of a program is to decide correctly when a compiler should apply a certain transformation.
+This paper presents ACPO: An AI-Enabled Compiler Framework, a novel framework that provides LLVM with simple and comprehensive tools to benefit from employing ML models for different optimization passes.
+We first showcase the high-level view, class hierarchy, and functionalities of ACPO and subsequently, demonstrate \taco{a couple of use cases of ACPO by ML-enabling the Loop Unroll and Function Inlining passes used in LLVM's O3. and finally, describe how ACPO can be leveraged to optimize other passes.
+Experimental results reveal that the ACPO model for Loop Unroll can gain on average 4\%, 3\%, 5.4\%, and 0.2\% compared to LLVM's vanilla O3 optimization when deployed on Polybench, Coral-2, CoreMark, and Graph-500, respectively.
+Furthermore, by including both Function Inlining and Loop Unroll models, ACPO can provide a combined speedup of 4.5\% on Polybench and 2.4\% on Cbench when compared with LLVM's O3, respectively.}